datacarpentry/python-ecology-lesson/episodes/05-loops-and-functions.md

         all_data --- DataFrame with multi-year data
         """

-        if not start_year:
+        if start_year is None:
             start_year = min(all_data.year)
-        if not end_year:
+        if end_year is None:
             end_year = max(all_data.year)

         return start_year, end_year